Relintai/pandemonium_engine_docs/03_usage/17_performance/04_gpu_optimization.md

 You can increase performance in a fill rate-limited project by reducing the amount of work the GPU has to do.
-You can do this by simplifying the shader (perhaps turn off expensive options if you are using a `SpatialMaterial ( SpatialMaterial )`), or reducing the number and size of textures used.
+You can do this by simplifying the shader (perhaps turn off expensive options if you are using a `SpatialMaterial`), or reducing the number and size of textures used.

 **When targeting mobile devices, consider using the simplest possible shaders you can reasonably afford to use.**